isralduke/thatbook/36-zephaniah.md

 > “for the day when I attack and take plunder.
 > I have decided to gather nations together
 > and assemble kingdoms,
-> so I can pour out my fury on them—
+> so I can pour out my fury on them —
 > all my raging anger.
 > For the whole earth will be consumed
 > by my fiery anger.